 Buying plants for your garden can add up quickly.
 Here are some easy ways to get free plants and get your garden going on the cheap!

 If you haven’t done much gardening, you might not know that gardeners often divide their plants to give them more room to grow.
-These divisions can be planted to make new plants.
+These divisions can be planted to make new, free plants.

 I have a mainly perennial garden, largely populated by plants I got for free.
 And if you really want to save money (and help the planet), I recommend focusing on edibles so the free plants in your yard produce bountiful free food for your family!

 (Most of what’s in my yard is edible.
-Find out how I grow plentiful food on 1/5 acre in my post about ways to get more food from your yard.)
+Find out how I grow plentiful food on 1/10 acre using permaculture principles in my post about ways to get more food from your yard.)

 Lemon balm and mint make tasty additions to teas, while chives and oregano add flavor and healthy antioxidants to our cooking.
 My first raspberry plants and numerous daylilies, flax plants, echinacea, bee balm, yarrow, and other flowers also came from area gardeners thinning their beds.

-Want to learn to grow some of your own food, even if you know absolutely nothing about gardening?
-Grab my quickstart guide for newbie gardeners below!
+–>Want to learn to grow some of your own food, even if you know absolutely nothing about gardening?
+Grab my quickstart guide for newbie gardeners here.